sasilver75/obsidian/Articles/Machine Learning/Patterns for Building LLM-based Systems and Products (?) {Eugene Yan Blog}.md

 - Without evaluations, we're flying blind, or would have to manually/visually inspect LLM outputs with each change.

 There are many benchmarks in the field of language modeling:
-- [[Massive Multi-Task Language Understanding|MMLU]]: A set of 57 tasks that span elementary math, US history, CS, law, and more.
+- [[MMLU|MMLU]]: A set of 57 tasks that span elementary math, US history, CS, law, and more.
 To perform well, you need both extensive world knowledge and problem-solving ability.
 - [[Eleuther LM Evaluation Harness]]: A unified framework to test models via zero/few-shot settings on 200 tests.
-Incorporates a large number of *other* evaluations, including [[BIG-Bench]], [[Massive Multi-Task Language Understanding|MMLU]], etc.
+Incorporates a large number of *other* evaluations, including [[BIG-Bench]], [[MMLU|MMLU]], etc.
 - [[HELM]]: Instead of specific tasks and metrics, HELM aims to offer a *holistic and comprehensive* assessment of LLMs by evaluating them across multiple domains.
 Metrics include accuracy, calibration, robustness, fairness, bias, toxicity, etc. Tasks include Q&A, information retrieval, summarization, text classification, etc.
 - [[AlpacaEval]]: *Automated* evaluation framework which measures how often a strong LLM (e.g. GPT-4) prefers the output of one model over a reference model (eg TextDavinci003).
 Metrics include win rate, bias, latency, price, variance.
 Validated to have high agreement with 20k human annotations.